RDA Darling Downs and South West Region

 Local workers - Method of travel to work - Transport, Postal and Warehousing

-Within the RDA Darling Downs and South West Region, there is a lower proportion of local Transport, Postal and Warehousing workers using public transport to get to work than Queensland.
+Within the RDA Darling Downs and South West Region, there is a lower proportion of local Transport, Postal and Warehousing workers using public transport to get to work than the Queensland workforce.

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
 Workforce transport data for the RDA Darling Downs and South West Region is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.